lowRISC/style-guides/VerilogCodingStyle.md

 #### Wildcards in case items

+Use `case` if wildcard operator behavior is not needed.
-Use `case` instead of `case inside` nor `casez` whenever wildcard operator behavior is not required.
-When wildcard behavior is needed, use `case inside` (or `casez` if only Verilog-2001 is supported).
+Use `case inside` if wildcard operator behavior is needed.
+Use `casez` if wildcard operator behavior is needed and Verilog-2001 compatibility is required.

 When expressing a wildcard in a case item, use the '?' character since it more clearly expresses the intent.